Skip to main content

 • Client-facing environments – In meetings or presentations, notebooks present a more thoughtful appearance.
 They are perceived as higher-value items and are better suited to professional environments where appearance is important.

-How hybrid work is shaping stationery usage?
+How is hybrid work shaping stationery usage?

+Australian workplaces have undergone significant changes in the past five years.
 Sticky notes may become less relevant in highly digital teams where reminders are managed through calendars, project management tools, or collaboration platforms.
 Notebooks, however, continue to support thinking, planning, and note-taking, particularly when individuals seek to reduce screen time.

 Determining whether the target audience is task-oriented, meeting-focused, or fully digital is essential for selecting the most appropriate promotional item.